 Cornelius (Aghanagran Lower)

 Perhaps one of the above was Joseph's father.

 Both Joseph and his wife, Kitty, had died by the time of the 1901 census and no Nolan households in Lenamore were found in eiher the 1901 or 1911 census suggesting that Joseph and Kitty had no surviving sons.
 There was only one Nolan household in the entire parish of Ballylongford listed in the 1901 census (none in the 1911 census), that of Tom Nolan in the townland of Tullahennell.
 Could Tom have been related to Joseph?
-The informant on Joseph's death certificate was his son-in-law Nicholas Madden of Lenamore so it is possible that Nicholas and his wife, Sarah, got the Nolan family farm.
+The informant on Joseph's death certificate was his son-in-law Nicholas Madden of Lenamore so it is possible that Nicholas and his wife, Sarah, were left the Nolan family farm.